distributedci/dci-blog/content/2022-09-01-preflight-integration-in-dci.md

           - bundle_image: "quay.io/rh-nfv-int/testpmd-operator-bundle:v0.2.9"
             # Mandatory for the connected environments.
             index_image: "quay.io/rh-nfv-int/nfv-example-cnf-catalog:v0.2.9"
+            # Optional; provide it when you need to create
+            # a new "Container Image project" and submit test results in it.
+            create_container_project: true

     Using this config, DCI creates a new project automatically, displays its ID in the logs, and then submits the results of Preflight tests into this project.